pbiecek/ddst/README.md

 [![Downloads](http://cranlogs.r-pkg.org/badges/ddst)](http://cran.rstudio.com/package=ddst)
 [![Total Downloads](http://cranlogs.r-pkg.org/badges/grand-total/ddst?color=orange)](http://cranlogs.r-pkg.org/badges/grand-total/ddst)

-`ddst` stands for Data Driven Smooth Tests, these are tests in which alternative hypothesis is dynamically selected based on data.
+`ddst` stands for Data Driven Smooth Tests.
+These tests characterize data-dependent choice of the number of component in test statistics.

-In this package you will find two groups of smooth of test: goodness-of-fit tests and
-    nonparametric tests for comparing distributions.
+In this package you will find two groups of data driven smooth tests: goodness-of-fit tests and nonparametric tests for comparing distributions.

 Among goodness-of-fit tests there are tests for